ConnorLukan87/DroneProject/ThermalCamera/README.md

 To be clear, the percent difference that I compute is the sum of the magnitude of percent differences for each test example.
 It suffices to say that this is an upper bound for the magnitude of true population percent difference.

+## Idea for high resolution

+The basis of this idea comes from the fact that, in one of the high resolution NoIR or Optical images, a small 6x6 region of pixels accounts for approximately a 3x3 region in the thermal image of the same thing.
+So I tried to train a smaller network with input size 6x6 with 6 channels, with output size 3x3 with 3 channels.
+After being trained, one could slide that filter across the input image, and get a (3875 - 6 + 1) x (2825 - 6 + 1) resolution output.

+It goes without saying that, since the pixel instensities in the thermal image are scaled relative to each other, one would need some statistics from the entire input image that are sufficient to infer the scaling.
+This is not implemented in the "train_and_test2.ipynb" file, mainly because the images were taken under the same conditions.
+One could implement this by adding a few more input neurons in one of the network architectures I tried, or training a seperate network alongside one of my original models.

+One difficulty I see with this is how accurately I can collect 6x6 to 3x3 training examples.
+The predictive performance of the trained model will depend entirely on this, so I tried not to add regions to the train set unless I was absolutely certain of the integrity of the example.
+If another capstone team were to continue this idea, then I would recommend collecting more examples.

 ## What has been tested